isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 #### Test Save when a required field doesn't exist
 Steps:
-  - Add SharePoint Column "Actual Work" to SharePoint Library
+  - Add SharePoint Column `Actual Work` to SharePoint Library
-  - Make sure that "Actual Work" has no value for a specific document
+  - Make sure that `Actual Work` has no value for a specific document
   - Set the Default mapping to `number metadata`, and save.
 There should be no other mappings
   - Attempt to save the specific document to Laserfiche